 Documents and other evidence obtained by FH during the course of an investigation.
 Will be considered "work product" and will be kept in a separate "work file."
-The work file will be kept locked.
-Such cases under review will not be discussed among FH staff unless they are involved in the process, or have information, which may assist in the investigation.
+The work file will be kept

 FH will maintain a Fraud Database System (FDS), which will document the status of the cases and additional information in order to provide a tracking device for all fraud cases.
 Access of the FDS will be limited to the Executive Director, Chief of Staff, the Senior Manager of Housing Programs, and/or their designees.